tushar-raj/FormBuilder/README.md

 npm start
 ```

-You can see your app running on localhost: 3000
+You can see your app running on http://localhost:3000/